Second Module: The Old Curiosity Shop by Charles Dickens

 As always, feel free to read whatever interests you.
 If you just want to stick to the literature, that’s fine too!

 The shop (Pile of Books) has copies of The Old Curiosity Shop if you need.
-All the other materials are available on this page on the right hand side.

 WHEN: Sunday June 7th, 2026 at 6pm